jaateixeira/nameit/The NameIt standard for naming journal articles in pdf file.md

 `"Grady et al. (2019).
 Emotions in storybooks: A comparison of storybooks that represent ethnic and racial groups in the United States.
 Psychology of Popular Media Culture, American Psychological Association.pdf"

-Note that by not listing all authors we save filename space and we avoud DOIs and URLs as they are problemantic as part of a filename.
+Note that by not listing all authors we save filename space and we avoid DOIs and URLs as they are problemantic for filenames (e.g., the caracter '/'  can be understood as a folder path in many filesystems).

+### Operating System Filesystems

+We suport the **ext3, ext4, xfs, zfs, NTFS, APFS, HFS+ and xFAT** filesystems and therefore we constrained by them.

+Some filesystems restrict the length of filename

+###  Unicode and Python

+We adopt [unicode](https://home.unicode.org/) as a standard for encoding file names so you can move them between different filesystems and operating systems.

+The actual renaming of the filenames is handled by the python os Miscellaneous operating system interfaces[https://docs.python.org/3/library/os.html] library.